 Mental and Behavioral Health Resources

 The Substance Abuse and Mental Health Services Administration (SAMHSA) is offering free information, materials, and resources focusing on ways individuals and families can cope with the stress and challenges of COVID-19.
-SAMHSA has also created the 24-hour Disaster Distress Helpline, (800) 985-5990, https://bit.ly/WMSAMHSAResources
+SAMHSA has also created the 24-hour Disaster Distress Helpline, (800) 985-5990, or copy and paste this url into your web browser https://bit.ly/WMSAMHSAResources

 Dispose of Used Gloves and Facial Coverings Properly

 Please remember to properly dispose of protective gloves and facial coverings after visits to public places such as grocery stores, pharmacies, gas stations, and other essential businesses.
 Gloves and facial coverings should not be left on the ground, on sidewalks, in streets, or in parking lots.
 They may be contaminated and could potentially pose a risk to workers who have to pick them up.